sachingjohnson-sys/ticker-bot/README.md

 #  Ticker Bot - Sachin Johnson

-A Node.js application that connects to the Uphold Ticker API to monitor cryptocurrency and currency pairs, generating alerts when thresholds are breached.
+A Node.js application that connects to the Ticker API to monitor cryptocurrency and currency pairs, generating alerts when thresholds are breached.
 The bot is configurable via a JSON configuration file and stores its data in a PostgreSQL database.

 ---